vron7/Aha-s/README.md

 **scope chain**

-Along with execution context, each function gets a reference to its outer lexical environment.
+Along with execution context, each function gets a reference to its **outer lexical environment**.
 Lexical meaning - where the funtion sits inside the code?

 ```js